 – Only for intermediate and experienced riders who know mechanical basics.

-– 50% rental money paid before collecting bike(s) and 50% balance upon collection.
+– 50% rental money paid before collecting bike(s) and a 50% balance upon collection.
 If you don’t pay a deposit, we are not able to hold the bikes.
-Therefore, when you show up we may not have any bikes or type of bikes that you wanted to hire.
+Therefore, when you show up we may not have any bikes or types of bikes that you wanted to hire.

 – You do your own timing and routing of your unguided trip, at least know the area you wanted to ride.
 You’d better stick with the main roads or you may get lost or the local authorities don’t like to see you in remote areas without a guide.

 – Free advice, maps, phrasebook, bike troubleshooter, and tips are available when you pick up the bike(s) from our Hanoi office.
 In fact, we share our passion for this truly amazing country.
 Even a flat tire will give you a chance to have many more new friends and some clients were sad because they had no flat tire!